-For all Read instructions, the device waits, after each byte sent out, for an acknowledgment during the "9th bit" time.
+For all Read instructions, the device waits, after each byte sent out, for an acknowledgment from the bus master during the "9th bit" time slot.
 If the bus master does not send the Acknowledge (the master drives SDA high during the 9th bit time), the device terminates the data transfer and enters its Standby mode.